lcooke238/eigenface-exploration/README.md

 # Eigenface Exploration: Facial Recognition in Color

 ## Introduction
 For our Linear Algebra Final Project, I worked with my friends Ashley Herrera, Annika Huprikar, and Alex Dyer to write a paper and prove some of the math behind the Eigenface algorithm.
-I then went on to adapt the algorithm to recognize people's different faces in color.
+I then went on to implement and adapt the algorithm to recognize people's different faces in color.
 This README gives a high level overview of the repository containing this project.
 Structure:

 - Code
     - ```Eigenface.ipynb```: code and documentation detailing my implementation process for the Eigenface in color algorithm.